 (2) A court that convicts an offender of an offence against subsection (1) must order that a fine to which the undertaking relates be paid in addition to any penalty imposed for the offence against subsection (1).

-(3) For the purposes of the Fines, Penalties and Infringement Notices Enforcement Act 1994 section 32, a fine to which an order under subsection (2) applies is taken to be imposed on the day on which that order is made.
+(3) For the purposes of the Fines, Penalties and Infringement Notices Enforcement Act 1994, a fine to which an order under subsection (2) applies is taken to be imposed on the day on which that order is made.

+[Section 212 amended by No. 48 of 2012 s.
+69.]

 213. Amendment of undertaking

 An undertaking may be amended by an instrument in writing signed by the offender and the Rail Safety Regulator.